kodi/hs-test/docs/README.md

 `generateLastModifiedDateFilter` function was using operator: 'GTQ' and 'LTQ' which are not valid operators.
 Instead of `GTQ` and `LTQ`, it should use `GTE` (greater than or equal) and `LTE` (less than or equal).

+`processCompanies` had bug with (??) `actionDate` property, where by substracting `-2000` from the date it was causing the date to be casted to a timestamp, which was different from the format `processContacts` was using.
+I unified the dates, so that all of the process functions are using the same format

 ### Execution Screenshots